kuwarp/quick-tricky/README.md

  ```

- >2.
-Some any two number without using arithmatic operator.
+ >2. <h2>Some any two number without using arithmatic operator.

 ```Ruby
 var getSum = function(a, b) {